-I am a Ph.D. candidate in Computer Science and Engineering at the University of Michigan.
-I work with Professor Matthew Kay at Northwestern University.
+I am a UI engineer based in Seattle, WA.
+I received my Ph.D. in Computer Science and Engineering at the University of Michigan, advised by Matthew Kay at Northwestern University.

-I take a human-centered approach to communicating uncertainty and statistics with visualizations.
+I take a human-centered approach to help data workers evaluate and communicate uncertainty and statistics with visualizations.
+My thesis was about integrating visualization grammars with data analysts’ task language.
 Through my internships at two national labs, I have applied my research interests to challenges I care about — climate change and renewable energy.
 I am also interested in adopting and improving open science practices.
-Ask me about preregistrations!

 Across my projects, I have used a wide range of methods, such as design, system-building, participant experiments & (Bayesian) statistical analyses, and qualitative interviews.